 7. Insist on having some sample contacts (for free).

 8. Timing is key.
 Buy the freshest data that you can and use it immediately.
 Good data providers can email over data to you within hours so unless you are printing out personalised items for mailing, there is no need to buy early.
 Deliverability guarantees from your list supplier often only last for 14 days.
-People move jobs, move house and change their email every day of the year, which means that every day your list becomes that little bit more inaccurate.
-Over the course of a year business data is reckoned to decay by 30%.
+People move jobs, move offices and change their email every day of the year, which means that every day your list becomes that little bit more inaccurate.
+Over the course of a year business data can decay by 50%.

 10. Bouncebacks Check the deliverability guarantees of your list provider.
 Some companies offer refunds or replacement contacts for every ‘hard-bounce’ email.
 A ‘hard-bounce’ is an email address that is rejected by the server because it is incorrect or because the server identified your email as spam.
 A ‘soft-bounce’ is an email that is not delivered because the mailbox is full or the server is down or swamped with emails or the message is too large.
 If you received a high number of hard bounces, check the reasons for the bounces by studying the SMTP error codes.
 If it is down to incorrect data (SMTP error code 5.1.1) then claim your refund for those addresses, but don’t hang about, there is usually a time limit on that too.